Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 Marshmallow is also believed to have a limited ability to fight infection and boost the immune system.

-The consumption of burdock root benefits the health in many ways.
-Folk herbalists were convinced that burdock root worked best as a diuretic and diaphoretic.
+The consumption of burdock root benefits health in many ways.
+Folk herbalists were convinced that burdock root worked best as a diuretic and diaphoretic herbal medicine.

 Burdock is said to neutralize and eliminate poisons in the system, and it has been used historically as an antidote for acute poisoning.